BeckySkel/html-css-project-1/README.md

 - To save space, the FAQs have been placed in details elements which extend when clicked.
 This was a standard which I noticed when completing research towards this project.
 - The summary of the element is the question, this is always visible, and the response is hidden until the element is clicked.
 - Styling has been applied when hovering over the summary and when the element is active in order to tell the user that this element can be interacted with and to provide clear definition between the questions and answers when open.
+- The user can interact with these elements to show the answer to any questions they may be interested in.
 - There are 2 internal links within the answer paragraphs which lead to the contact and sign up pages.
 The text within the links is relevant to the destination but aria labels have been added to aid the visually impaired.
 The links are highlighted yellow when hovered over.

 ![Screenshot of the FAQs section - all elements closed/inactive](assets/images/faqs-closed.png)